galk-research/pddlsim/README.md

 ## Documentation

 The documentation, in RST, is available [here](./docs/) folder.
-To manually build the documentation, see the "Contriburing - Building the documentation" section below.
+To manually build the documentation, see the "Contributing" section below.
 In the future, the documentation will be available online.

 ## Contributing